-OI was initially classified by type according to a scheme developed by Dr David Sillence based mainly on family history, clinical presentation and radiologic findings.
+Osteogenesis imperfecta was initially classified by type according to a scheme developed by David Sillence, Australian clinical geneticist, based mainly on family history, clinical presentation and radiologic findings.
 It has since been modified due to the advance in genetics, with the following classification described by Glorieux and Rauch.
-Further detail can be found on the Osteogenesis Imperfecta Foundation website 1-2,4.
+Further detail can be found on the Osteogenesis Imperfecta Foundation website 1,2,4.

 Type I - mild

 Type I is the commonest form (accounting for up to 50% of all cases) and is fortunately also the mildest form.
 It demonstrates autosomal dominant inheritance.
 Clinical features include:

 - general bone fragility and predisposition to fracture